Strategically Deceptive Model Deployment in Performative Prediction: Decoupled Performative Prediction (DPP)

+This \textit{decoupled} scenario is arguably \textit{very} plausible, as there are clear incentives for an organization to pursue it.
+Optimizing over the expanded parameter space \((\theta_D, \theta_M)\) offers the potential for reduced risk, as we prove in Section~\ref{ssec:the_decoupled_optimum} and show experimentally in Section~\ref{sec:experiments}.
+Importantly, this behavior comes at little to no cost for the institution, as they control the model's training, deployment, and presentation, while users are compelled to respond to what they perceive as the true model.

-\begin{example}[Pricing with adds] We modify the pricing example from \citet{izzo2021learn}, where the model $\theta \in \mathbb{R}^d$ is the price of $d$ products and the input $z \in \mathbb{R}^d$ is the demand of each one.
-A company wants to maximize their total revenue ($\theta^Tz$), thus $\ell(z;\theta) = -\theta^Tz$.
-The distribution map is defined by $\mathcal{D}_\mathrm{pr}(\theta)=\mathcal{N}(\mu_0-\varepsilon\theta; \Sigma)$, i.e. the demand linearly decreases as the price increases.
-Now, we consider two prices for each product: $\theta_M$ which is used by the company to set the real prices and $\theta_D$ which is used for ads, and therefore is the one that clients react to.
-Of course, if the price $\theta_M$ is very different to $\theta_D$, the clients will not buy the product, so we add a regularization term to the loss.
+\begin{example}[Pricing with ads] Consider an airline that has one model for meta-search platforms to attract consumer attention, while the final price offered on their own booking platform is set by another one.
+We draw inspiration from the pricing example of \citet{izzo2021learn} to model this setting.
+In the resulting formulation, the model $\theta \in \mathbb{R}^d$ represents the vector of price deviations from a baseline price $\theta_0$ across $d$ products and the input $z \in \mathbb{R}^d$ corresponds to the demand for each product, e.g., the number of people that want to buy the product.
+The demand vector associated with the baseline price $\theta_0$ is denoted by $z_0$.
+A company wants to maximize their total revenue ($(\theta_0 + \theta)^Tz$), thus $\ell(z;\theta) = -(\theta_0 + \theta)^Tz$.
+The distribution map is defined by $\mathcal{D}_\mathrm{pr}(\theta)=\mathcal{N}(z_0-\varepsilon\theta; \Sigma)$ with $\varepsilon>0$, i.e. the demand linearly decreases as the price increases.
+Now, for the DPP scenario, we consider two price deviations for each product: $\theta_M$, which is used by the company to set the real prices and $\theta_D$, which is used for meta-search platforms, and therefore is the one that clients react to.
+In this example,

 \end{example}